 Aquatic Invasive Species

-To learn about the September 2023 discovery of New Zealand Mudsnail in Lake Tahoe, please click here.
+Click here to learn about the recent discovery of invasive New Zealand mudsnails in Lake Tahoe.

 Lake Tahoe faces a constant and serious threat from the introduction and spread of aquatic invasive species (AIS).
 AIS can devastate aquatic ecosystems, and negatively impact the recreation opportunities that drive Lake Tahoe’s economy.

 The Lake Tahoe Aquatic Invasive Species Program’s mission is to prevent, detect, and control aquatic invasive species in the region so that future generations can enjoy Lake Tahoe.
-TRPA and the Tahoe Resource Conservation District lead the program in collaboration with the public and private partners.
+The Tahoe Regional Planning Agency (TRPA) and the Tahoe Resource Conservation District (Tahoe RCD) lead the program in collaboration with the public and private partners.

 Visit https://eip.laketahoeinfo.org/EIPProgram/Detail/4 to learn more about this program.